instructlab/instructlab/docs/gpu-acceleration.md

 ## Training

 `lab train`  also experimentally supports GPU acceleration on Linux.
 Details of a working set up is included above.
-Training is memory-intensive and requires a modern GPU to work well; about 17 GiB of GPU memory or more is recommended.
-Nvidia CUDA is able to use shared host memory if GPU memory is not sufficient, but that comes with a performance penalty.
-AMD ROCm requires all data in GPU memory.
+Training is memory-intensive and requires a modern GPU to work.
+The GPU must support `bfloat16` or `fp16` and have at least 17 GiB of free GPU memory.
+Nvidia CUDA on WSL2 is able to use shared host memory (USM) if GPU memory is not sufficient, but that comes with a performance penalty.
+Training on Linux Kernel requires all data to fit in GPU memory.
+We are working on improvements like 4-bit quantization.

 It has been successfully tested on:

-- NVidia GeForce RTX 3090 (24 GiB), Fedora 39, PyTorch 2.2.1 CUDA 12.1
+- Nvidia GeForce RTX 3090 (24 GiB), Fedora 39, PyTorch 2.2.1 CUDA 12.1
-- NVidia GeForce RTX 3060 Ti (8 GiB + 9 GiB shared), Fedora 39 on WSL2, CUDA 12.1
+- Nvidia GeForce RTX 3060 Ti (8 GiB + 9 GiB shared), Fedora 39 on WSL2, CUDA 12.1
+- Nvidia Tesla V100 (16 GB) on AWS `p3.2xlarge`, Fedora 39, PyTorch 2.2.1, 4-bit quantization
-- Radeon RX 7900 XT (20 GiB), Fedora 39, PyTorch 2.2.1+rocm5.7
+- AMD Radeon RX 7900 XT (20 GiB), Fedora 39, PyTorch 2.2.1+rocm5.7
-- Radeon RX 7900 XTX (24 GiB), Fedora 39, PyTorch 2.2.1+rocm5.7
+- AMD Radeon RX 7900 XTX (24 GiB), Fedora 39, PyTorch 2.2.1+rocm5.7
+- AMD Radeon RX 6700 XT (12 GiB), Fedora 39, PyTorch 2.2.1+rocm5.7, 4-bit quantization

 Incompatible devices:

 - NVidia cards with Turing architecture (GeForce RTX 20 series) or older.
-They lack support for bfloat16 and fp16.
+They lack support for `bfloat16` and `fp16`.

-**Note:** PyTorch implements AMD ROCm support on top of its `torch.cuda` API and treats AMD GPUs as CUDA devices.
+> **Note:** PyTorch implements AMD ROCm support on top of its `torch.cuda` API and treats AMD GPUs as CUDA devices.
 In a ROCm build of PyTorch, `cuda:0` is actually the first ROCm device.

-**Note:** Training does not use a local lab server.
+> **Note:** Training does not use a local lab server.
 You can stop `lab serve` to free up GPU memory.

 ```shell
 lab train --device cuda